 - 1. A general description of the accounting system. - 2.
-A chart of journals and ledgers. - 4.
+A chart of journals and ledgers. - 3.
+Descriptions and uses of accounting items, accounting documents, account books, and accounting statements. - 4.
 General accounting procedures. - 5.
 Cost accounting procedures. - 6.
 Accounting for sales, purchases, and collections. - 7.
 Rules for payments and warehouse management. - 8.
 Other items required by the Financial Supervisory Commission (FSC).
 The issuer shall see to it that its subsidiaries establish their accounting systems in accordance with the preceding paragraph.